Naved Yasin

 Naved Yasin (born 15 July 1987) is a Pakistani cricketer.
 He has played in more than 100 first-class cricket matches since his debut in 2007, appearing domestically for several different teams, including Multan, State Bank of Pakistan, Khan Research Laboratories, Rawalpindi, and National Bank of Pakistan.
-He has also represented Pakistan at Under-19 and A-team level.
+He has also represented Pakistan at Under-19 and A-team levels.

 Naved made his first-class debut for Multan against Hyderabad on 18 January 2007.